We all have biases. Biases we know we have, biases we wish we could get rid of, biases we’ve encountered in our everyday life.

 “Because I’m Jamaican, everyone expects me to smoke weed.”

 “I need to become more educated on Muslim beliefs and culture.”

 The best way to address biases isn’t necessarily facts or knowledge, it’s contact with others.
 There’s only so much an exhibition can do, but we believe it’s a start.
 Could this turn into an experiment in empathy as more and more bricks make it onto the shelves?
 How much can such an installation achieve in the six months the exhibition is on display?

-Up to you to either share something personal or react to a bias from our menu.
+Up to you to either share something personal or react to one of these:

 • Share a bias of your own that you would like to get rid of.